 Hello & Welcome!

-I am a Ph.D. student in Political Science at the University of California, Davis, specializing in political agnotology (the production and politics of ignorance), digital political communication, and identity-based representation.
-My current research investigates how marginalized candidates—particularly Black women—strategically adjust ideological messaging across electoral stages using computational text analysis, regression discontinuity design (RDD), and AI-assisted models.
-I also explore AI-generated political messaging, health policy and economics, and misinformation’s role in shaping democratic participation and political affect.
+I am a Ph.D. student in Political Science at the University of California, Davis, focusing on American politics, Computational Social Science, political communication on social media, and REP. My current research investigates how marginalized candidates—particularly Black women—strategically adjust ideological messaging across electoral stages and online platforms using computational social science, NLP methods, and regression discontinuity design (RDD).
+I also explore engagement farming tactics by political elites, health policy, and the role of misinformation in shaping democratic participation and affective polarization.

 I completed both my B.A. in Psychology (minor in Political Science, 2020) and M.A. in Political Science (2023) at California State University, Fullerton.
-Before academia, I worked in managed healthcare and startup finance, most recently as a Senior Corporate Development Analyst at Excelera Health, where I led Medicare Advantage enrollment operations, cost control for a medical group and high-complexity lab, prescription drug data reconciliation program, and health equity analytics focused on social determinants of health.
+Before academia, I worked in managed healthcare and startup finance, most recently as a Senior Corporate Development Analyst at Excelera Health, where I led finance project management initiatives like cost control programs for a medical group and high-complexity lab, a prescription drug data reconciliation program, and claims analyses on regional Medicare benchmarking focused on SDOH data.

 Fellowships & Recognition